lukequinton7/LLM-Agents-Trading/README.md

 # A Multi-LLM-Agent Framework for Macroeconomic Signal Extraction and Financial Trading

-This project, based on the dissertation by Luke Quinton (University of Edinburgh, 2025), designs, implements, and evaluates a novel multi-LLM agent framework for trading U.S. Treasuries.

-## Overview

-The framework utilises a collaborative, two-step "Analyst-Trader" agent system that makes trading decisions guided by macroeconomic analysis and time-series predictions.
+The framework utilises a collaborative, two-step "Analyst-Trader" multi-agent system that makes trading decisions guided by macroeconomic analysis and time-series predictions.
 The system was back-tested and shown to generate significant positive returns, outperforming all benchmark models across a range of market conditions.

 ## Core Components